-Greenhouse Sports coaches are embedded full-time in secondary schools and sixth form colleges, in special educational needs (SEN) schools and in our performance sports clubs, where they deliver programmes before, during and after school, as well as at the weekend and during the holidays.
+Greenhouse employs full-time sport coaches to work directly in schools, Special Educational Needs & Disabilities (SEND) schools and through our community clubs, where they deliver sport and mentoring programmes before, during and after school, as well as at the weekends and during the holidays.

+Since our founding in 2002, we have worked with more than 50,000 young people, and developed expertise in how to use sport to engage, inspire and motivate children.
 A Greenhouse Sports coach is not only technically skilled and highly qualified – our coaches must also be role models and mentors.
-Our programmes do not just focus on excellent and intensive sports coaching, but are also designed to develop the Social, Thinking, Emotional and Physical (STEP) skills of participants.
+Our programmes do not just focus on excellent and intensive sports coaching, but are also designed to develop the life skills of our participants.

-Our programmes enter individuals and teams into competitions and tournaments at intra-school, borough, regional and county, and national level.
-The London Greenhouse Pioneers and Greenhouse Sports Table Tennis Club offer basketball and table-tennis participants the opportunity to train in a performance-focused environment, outside of their school programmes.
+Our London Greenhouse Pioneers basketball club and Greenhouse Sports Table Tennis Club offer basketball and table tennis participants the opportunity to train in a performance-focused environment, outside of their school programmes.
 These clubs bring young people from schools across London together as teammates, helping build wider friendship groups and communities across the capital.
-Intra-school competition also helps break down barriers between local schools and we provide these opportunities as early as Year 7.

 Competition for SEN students